lgragert/imputation-validation/README.md

 https://pubmed.ncbi.nlm.nih.gov/23849068/

 ### Formatting for all scripts to run
 All scripts mentioned below use the Genotype List String (GLString) format.
-Creating GLStrings from NGS data is done in `NGS_glstring_format.py` and creating GLStrings from imputation data is done in `impute_glstring_format.py`.
-It creates multiple files necessary for different levels of analysis.
+Creating the truth table from NGS data is done in `NGS_glstring_format.py`.
+Formatting imputation data to GLString is done in `impute_glstring_format.py` and creates multiple files necessary for different levels of analysis.

 Command line prompt: `python3 NGS_glstring_format.py NGS_file.csv`